Murder of Hans Pozo: Identification

-On April 6, 2006, ten days after the discovery of the first clue, the Investigations Police confirmed that the victim's name was Hans Hernán Pozo Vergara, born in the commune of Independencia on July 2, 1985.
-Known in his home with the nicknames «El Rucio» and «El Julipi», his last recorded residence was located in San Ramón.
+On April 6, 2006, the police confirmed that the victim's name was Hans Hernán Pozo Vergara, born in the commune of Independencia on July 2, 1985.
+Known in his home with the nicknames "El Rucio" and "El Julipi", his last recorded residence was in San Ramón.
 After his identification, his family contacted the police.
 Thereafter, the press reported, among other things, that Pozo had a 3-year-old daughter, had a criminal record for theft and robbery, was a drug addict, sporadically worked as a construction worker and displayed homosexual behavior.
-According to a report in the newspaper La Cuarta, based on sex workers who knew Pozo, he engaged in the trade near Plaza de Armas in Santiago in 2006.
-In the same article, the president of Sidacción confirmed that Pozo went to that organization in 2004 to test if he had HIV, although an ELISA test was never performed.
+According to a report in the newspaper La Cuarta, based on sex workers who knew Pozo, he worked as a prostitute near Plaza de Armas in Santiago in 2006.
+In the same article, the president of Sidacción confirmed that in 2004, Pozo visited the organization to determine if he had HIV, although a test was never performed.

-Pozo had been abandoned by his mother at age four, for being the son from a previous relationship.
+Pozo had been abandoned by his mother at age four.
 In 2005, Hans went to the Carabineros de Chile to get his mother's address, but when he went to meet her, he was chased away with a knife by his stepbrother.
-As a child, he went through several orphanages until one of his uncles, Francisco Pozo, began to take care of him, however, when he was 16, Pozo began to take drugs and ended up on the street, as his family couldn't endure his continuous robberies which were to fuel his addiction to cocaine paste.
+As a child, he lived in several orphanages until one of his uncles, Francisco Pozo, took over his care.
+However, when he was 16, Pozo began to take drugs.
+He ended up on the street, as his family refused to tolerate the robberies which he used to fund his cocaine addiction.